kubernetes/ingress-nginx/CONTRIBUTING.md

 ## Contributor License Agreements

-We'd love to accept your patches!
+This project is [being retired](https://www.kubernetes.io/blog/2025/11/11/ingress-nginx-retirement/), so only a [very limited set of patches will be accepted](https://www.kubernetes.io/blog/2025/11/11/ingress-nginx-retirement/#current-state-and-next-steps).
 Before we can take them, we have to jump a couple of legal hurdles.

 Please fill out either the individual or corporate Contributor License Agreement (CLA).